mitrasingh/mitrasingh/README.md

 ###

 <p align="left">Always striving to expand my knowledge in software engineering.
-Continuously striving to deliver code that is readable, maintainable, and efficient.
+Continuously aiming to deliver code that is readable, maintainable, and efficient.
 Would love to contribute to any projects!
 Feel free to reach out! </p>

 ###